countzerozzz/nodepert/README.md

 And for all you neural network aficionados, take a gander at ```model/conv.py``` or ```model/fc.py```.
 The exact nodepert update can be found in ```optim.py```.

 #### Running on a compute cluster
-To maximize your resources and make the most of your multinode setup during experiments, consider using the job_id argument.
-It allows you to run multiple configurations and seeds of your experiments simultaneously, which is especially useful when working with GPU clusters that have resource allocation managers like SLURM.
+To maximize your resources and make the most of your multinode setup, consider using the job_id argument.
+It allows you to run multiple configurations and seeds of your experiments simultaneously, which is useful for GPU clusters that have resource allocation managers like SLURM.
 ```bash
 bash slurm-scripts/meta_jobscript.sh fc-test
 ```